jkingportfolio/CI_PP4_Pic_Pals/README.md

 Pic Pals handles data with full CRUD Functionality:
 <br>
-- Create -  User can create, account, profile, post, comment, like and follow objects.
+- Create -  Users can create, account, profile, post, comment, like and follow objects.
 - Read - Users can view the posts of other users and also the profiles of these users.
 - Update - Users can update their profile, password, posted posts, follow status of other users and the like status of a post via the interactive forms and buttons on the site.
 - Delete - Users can delete posts, comments and follow objects via the interactive buttons on the site.

 ### Colours

 The colour scheme used in this project was chosen with simplicity in mind.
-The colour scheme is used through out all pages to ensure contrast readability and an overall good user experience.
+The colour scheme is used throughout all pages to ensure contrast readability and an overall good user experience.

 <details>
-<summary>Colour Palete</summary>
+<summary>Colour Palette</summary>
 <img src="readme/misc/colours.png">
 </details>

 ### Fonts

-Google fonts was used to decided on the font for the website.
+Google Fonts was used to decide on the font for the website.
 'Do Hyeon' with a back up of sans-serif was decided as the ideal font for the site.

 ### Structure

 #### Web pages

 User experience was one of the main driving factors in this project.
 A simple, clear and easy to navigate app was the desired outcome.
-To acheive this at the top of each page is a Nav Bar with links to the right hand side or in the form of a hamburger toggle button if using a small screen device in which all links will be listed vertically.
-At the bottom of each page the developers social links can be found to allow further networking with users of the site.
+To achieve this at the top of each page is a Nav Bar with links to the right hand side or in the form of a hamburger toggle button if using a small screen device in which all links will be listed vertically.
+At the bottom of each page the developer's social links can be found to allow further networking with users of the site.

 The site consists of the following sections:
 - Home page in which a logged in user will be displayed their profile and if no user is logged in will display the log in form, reset password and register a new account buttons
 - Reset Password page where a user can request a link to reset their password
-- Register page where new users can register an acocunt with pic pals
+- Register page where new users can register an account with Pic Pals
 - My Profile page where a logged in user can view all their posts, edit their profile, change their password and view stats on their followers and accounts followed.
 - My posts where a list of all currently logged in users posts will be displayed as cards
-- Feed page where posts of all currently "followed" accounts will be show, posts will be displayed in order by date of most recent.
+- Feed page where posts of all currently "followed" accounts will be shown, posts will be displayed in order by date of most recent.
 - People page where a list of all current pic pal users can be found along with  a search bar to search for profile.
 - Contact where users can contact the site admin by filling out the form displayed on the page
 - Post detail page where a more in depth view of a post will be shown, this will include a like button, like count and comments section.
 Also if the current user owns the post they will have additional options to edit the caption or delete the post.